 This procedure involves using functional activities (e.g., bending, lifting, carrying, reaching, pushing, pulling, stooping, catching and overhead activities) to improve functional performance in a progressive manner.
 The activities are usually directed at a loss or restriction of mobility, strength, balance or coordination.
-Hemispheric dominance and compensation strategies and perceived motor competence and perceptual motor therapy are included here.
 They require the professional skills of a practitioner and are designed to address a specific functional need of the member.
 This intervention may be appropriate after a patient has completed exercises focused on strengthening and range of motion but need to be progressed to more function-based activities.
 These dynamic activities must be part of an active treatment plan and directed at a specific outcome.